| King Ranch was founded

 should be living on another planet.
 I spoke to him about Latin Americans

-[Chicanos] of Texas and especially those of Jewish
+[Chicanos] of Texas Texas

 Webb ultimately must have had a guilty conscience and realized the harm